marpies/onesignal-ane/README.md

 }
 ```

-If `autoRegister` is set to `false`, you will need to call `OneSignal.register()` later at some point to attempt registration with Apple servers.
+If `autoRegister` is set to `false`, you will need to call `OneSignal.register()` later at some point to attempt registration with the notification servers.
 Generally, it is recommended to avoid auto registration to provide better user experience for users who launch your app for the very first time.

 #### Managing user subscription